jaydenmilne/godot-minesweeper/README.md

 # Minesweeper, Godot Edition

-This is a recreation of Minesweeper from Windows 2000, written for Godot 4.1.
+This is a recreation of Minesweeper from Windows 2000, written for Godot 4.1 using GDScript (for web export).

 AGPL v3 licensed